 Unless you have a direct connection to a decision-maker at a major publication you want to write for, it takes a lot of time and effort to make that pivotal contact point to an editor… and to earn an acceptance.

 The good news is that each step along the way will serve to further build your blogging business.
-Writing guest posts for other authority websites will enhance your credibility, boost your SEO rankings and help build your relationships with other bloggers in your niche.
-Networking with contributors to major publications will also help your business and it provides opportunities for collaborations in the future.
+Writing guest posts for other authority websites will enhance your credibility, boost your SEO rankings, and help build your relationships with other bloggers in your niche.
+Networking with contributors to major publications will also help your business and provide future collaboration opportunities.

-Writing for a major publication may be one of your top goals, but the road to get you there is extremely rewarding as well.
+Writing for a major publication may be one of your top goals, but the road to getting there is also extremely rewarding.

-And eventually, once you’re able to add “Contributor at Forbes” or Inc to your resume, it’s a big level up in your career as a blogger, author, founder or otherwise.
+And eventually, once you’re able to add “Contributor at Forbes” or Inc to your resume, it’s a high level up in your career as a blogger, author, founder, or otherwise.

 Happy pitching!